mxlu00/mxlu00.github.io/_posts/reflections/2025-08-20-dissociation-scale.md

 5 — Completely/painfully disconnected from reality.
 Examples: Intoxicated; the very groggiest middle of the night wake up; fainting; dreaming.
-Description: The present feels completely unreal, time doesn't exist, I completely lack any emotional confidence that my “memory” of the immediate past is what just happened.
-Sometimes this makes me actually feel that things aren't real, which is deeply uncomfortable; usually, I can work with Sherlock's “the only possibility, how ever improbable” 😃
+Description: The present feels completely unreal, time doesn't exist, I completely lack any emotional confidence that my "memory" of the immediate past is what just happened.
+Sometimes this makes me actually feel that things aren't real, which is deeply uncomfortable; usually, I can work with Sherlock's "the only possibility, how ever improbable" 😃

 4 — Overwhelmingly disconnected from reality.
 Example: Bumping into family member in public on a bad day and barely recognising them.
-Description: The present feels overwhelmingly foggy, time is confusing, the “Did that just happen?” feeling is overwhelming.
+Description: The present feels overwhelmingly foggy, time is confusing, the "Did that just happen?" feeling is overwhelming.

 3 — Badly disconnected from reality.
 Examples: When I'm pacing; when I miss whole episodes of tv.